p-behr/magic2024/5_Employees/README.md

     }
 }
 ```
-We now have a function we can call to fetch all the customers.
+We now have a function we can call to fetch all the employees.
 We want to change our `index.php` to call this new function.